-The K6 telephone box is in the process of being transferred from British Telecom to the village for £1.
+12. The K6 Telephone box is in the process of being transferred from British Telecom to the village for £1.
 There are many uses to which redundant boxes can be put to including a defibrillator point, a library and a seed bank.
 Although superficially in reasonable condition, routine maintenance will be required regardless of its future use.
 Included as a community asset.

-20. The Cart Shed was formerly Yards, Buildings, etc prior to its later incarnation as a carriage works.
+13. The Cart Shed was formerly a cottage, garden and smithy prior to its later incarnation as a carriage works.
 The sign outside reads 'Sutton Poyntz Carriage Company mechanical engineers care servicing general repairs automatic gearboxes phone 0305 835143.'
 The Cart Shed incorporates the Victorian letter box.
-Included for the interesting method of construction utilising sarcen stones in horizontal masonry bays, it is possible the eaves have been raised.
+Included for the interesting method of construction utilising sarcen stones in horizontal masonry bays, it is possible the eaves have been raised when it ceased to be a dwelling (to house vehicles?)
 Included for social and communal value.

-21. Puddledock Cottages, a terrace of four, with date stone above No 1 'RJW 1890'.
-Built on the site of two earlier cottages and gardens.
+14. Puddledock Cottages, a terrace of four, with date stone above No 1 'RJW 1890'.
+Built close to the site of two earlier cottages and gardens.
 1-4 Puddledock Puddledock Cottages are a group of late Victorian estate cottages for the agricultural workers on Sutton Farm.
 Included for age and their distinctive style as typical estate workers cottages of local rubble stone and Broadmayne brick dressings under a Welsh slate roof.

-22. The Old Dairy House, Puddledock Lane.
+15. The Old Dairy House, Puddledock Lane.
 The Old Dairy House comprised two tenements, with barton and buildings, possibly one occupied by the chief dairy man of Sutton Farm as identified on the 1838 Tithe Map.
 The house is of rubble stone under a Welsh slate roof with brick chimneys and flat brick arches over ground floor windows and to the new porch.
 Boundary wall with cock and hen detailing.
 New windows and doors but included for age and use of locally distinctive materials.

-23. Chipps Cottage has remained a cottage and orchard in the southern part of Puddledock Lane since 1838.
+21. Chipps Cottage has remained a cottage and orchard in the southern part of Puddledock Lane since 1838.
 Constructed of rubble stone under a slate roof with dressed Purbeck ashlar lintels and arch over the central fanlight, the windows are later replacements but the whole composition remains virtually intact with brick chimneys and terracotta pots.
 The later wing has brick dressings to the window and door openings.
 Included for age and use of locally distinctive materials and details.